JusticeRage/Gepetto/README.md

 [Sider]

 # Only TOKEN is required, other keys are optional
-TOKEN =
+TOKEN = eyJhbGciOiJIUzI...
 CONTEXT_ID =
 COOKIE =
 ```
 The token can be gained in your browser settings or developer tools if you've logged in [sider.ai](https://sider.ai).
-For Edge, you can view the cookie and token at [edge://settings/cookies/detail?site=sider.ai](edge://settings/cookies/detail?site=sider.ai)
+For Edge, you can view the cookie and token at [edge://settings/cookies/detail?site=sider.ai](edge://settings/cookies/detail?site=sider.ai).
+Do NOT include the `Bearer` header.
 The optional `CONTEXT_ID` is the conversation context ID, since the conversation is stored in the cloud rather than locally.
 The optional `COOKIE` is the additional cookie to be passed to sider.ai.
 If not provided, the `sider_ai_api` library will use a default cookie template.
+For more information about these keys, please refer to my own repository [sider-ai-api](https://github.com/qfcy/sider-ai-api).

 #### Additional changes